crachecode/prestajine/README.md

 Prestajine
 ==========

-Prestajine is a thumbnail generator meant to be used with Prestashop.
+Prestajine is PrestaShop module that helps to generate images and thumbnails, directly by providing dimensions in the theme templates files, with no extra management from the administration panel.
 It is based on [Tajine](https://github.com/crachecode/tajine) which makes use of the [Intervention Image](https://github.com/Intervention/image) library.

 ## Features